Rosario Review (2025)

 I am sure a lot of people would have been drawn to the film for the excellent David Dastmalchian (Late Night With The Devil), but unfortunately, in Rosario his role is limited to a quirky subplot, which, while lightly symbolic, feels like a big missed opportunity.

-The performance of Emeraude Toubia gets a negative from me, too.
-It's quite rocky, and lacks the energy and focus for you to really care too much, and comes across as quite cumbersome, and I would have definitely have liked to have seen some more character development involved, too.
+The performance of Emeraude Toubia gets a negative from me, too, as it's quite rocky, and lacks the energy and focus for you to really care too much, and comes across as quite cumbersome, and I would have definitely have liked to have seen some more character development involved, too.

-The pacing as well, as mentioned before, is very uneven, and while the film starts quite good, once the supernatural elements kick in, the story begins to meander, and the film relies far too much on familiar genre tropes, and it just plays it all a bit too safe, and at times, is quite lazy.
+The pacing too, is very uneven, and while the film starts quite good, once the supernatural elements kick in, the story begins to meander, and the film relies far too much on familiar genre tropes, and it just plays it all a bit too safe, and at times, feels quite lazy.

-By the time the film gets to this point, it feels like an afterthought, a last-minute attempt to give some meaning to the events we’ve already witnessed, which just adds to the disjointed and incomplete narrative aspects of the film.
+And while the final act tries to make up for the lack of depth in earlier scenes by exploring the family's immigrant journey and the sacrifices they made, it comes in too late to have the emotional weight it should, as by the time the film gets to this point, it feels like an afterthought, a last minute attempt to give some meaning to the events we’ve already witnessed, which just adds to the disjointed and incomplete narrative aspects of the film.

 With that said, I did enjoy some of the atmosphere in the film, and from the moment we step into Rosario’s grandmother’s house during the flashback, the mood is heavy and unsettling, with some good camera and lighting work at play, and the attention to detail in the set design makes the space feel quite haunting and personal.